geopm/geopm/service/README.rst

 terminates, all hardware settings that are managed by the GEOPM Service are restored to the values they had prior to the first client write request.
-See `setsid(2) <https://man7.org/linux/man-pages/man2/setsid.2.html>`_ manual for more information about the Linux session leader processs.
+See `setsid(2) <https://man7.org/linux/man-pages/man2/setsid.2.html>`_ manual for more information about the Linux session leader process.

 *